 When you’re deciding what to include in your vacation rental welcome book, there is one thing you have to always bear in mind: every point should be helpful for a guest who is brand new to the area and your home.

-That means doing a bit of mind reading – anticipating any potential problems or issues before they even have chance to arise, and leaving comprehensive instructions for the best way to deal with them just in case!
+That means doing a bit of mind-reading – anticipating any potential problems or issues before they even have a chance to arise, and leaving comprehensive instructions for the best way to deal with them just in case!
 This practical information will be key in avoiding late night (or early morning!), panicked phone calls from your guests.

 We think it’s best to split your vacation rental welcome book into handy sections for easy navigation.
 Here are our top suggestions on what to include!

 Above all, you should use the first section of your welcome book to do just that – welcome your guests to your vacation rental.
 This personal “hello” will not only be a friendly way of introducing yourself to your guests, but it will also show them you really care about the experience they have in your home.
 This is particularly useful and will help make a great impression if you have an automated check-in system and are not usually there to greet guests upon arrival in person.